kunjan-github/Argument_Quality_Data_Processor/README.md

         - Quality scores (from all three annotators)
         - Effectiveness scores (from all three annotators)
         - Argument text
-    - Store the extracted data in JSON format.
+    - Store the extracted data as JSON.

 3. **Create Data Splits**
-    - Split the extracted data into three subsets for training ML models:
+    - Split the data into three subsets for training ML models:
         - Training set
         - Test set
         - Validation set
-    - Perform a 70-20-10 percent split for train-test-validation.
+    - Perform a 70-20-10 percent split (train-test-validation).
+    - Randomly split the data.
     - Ensure no duplicates exist (i.e., the same argument in two splits).

-4. **Data Export**
+4. **Compute Statistics**
-    - Export the combined arguments as a JSON file in the format presented in the previous step.
-    - Export the splits into separate files, e.g., `train.json`, `test.json`, and `val.json`.
+    - Compute basic statistics on the data.

 ## Usage